ABOUT THE INDIANAPOLIS HIKING CLUB

 Club Organization

 and lifetime mileage.
-Also in January, all members are mailed a current membership roster which includes addresses and phone numbers.
-Use of this information for commercial or personal solicitations and the conversion of directory information to digital media is strictly prohibited.
-To protect members privacy, the membership roster is is not available on the website.
+Also in January, all members receive a current membership roster in the mail that includes addresses, phone numbers and email addresses.
+To protect members privacy the membership roster is not available on the website.
+Club rules prohibit use of this information for commercial or personal solicitations or the conversion of directory information to digital media.

 Current Club Officers